SilentGene/netinfer/README.md

 # Simple run with all methods enabled and using default settings
 netinfer --input abundance_table.tsv --output results_dir --threads 6

-# Include taxonomy
+# Include taxonomy to allow more information in the output and produce associations between different phyla
 netinfer --input abundance_table.tsv --output results_dir --threads 6 --taxonomy taxonomy.tsv

-# I don't have taxonomy, but want to infer from feature IDs
+# I don't have a taxonomy file, but let's try to infer from feature IDs
 netinfer --input abundance_table.tsv --output results_dir --threads 6 --infer-taxonomy

 # Only use my favorite methods